buzzqw/TUS/OBSS/OBSSv2-eng.md

 The images in the manuals are unlicensed or in the public domain.
 Images marked with *B.I.C.* and the cover were created with Bing Image Creator.
 If any copyright-protected images are included, please notify us so we can proceed with their removal.

 Before any use of OBSS or parts of it, please contact me.
+The translation of OBSS from Italian to English is done by Anthropic Claude 3.7

 \hfill